Desonide use while Breastfeeding

 Desonide Levels and Effects while Breastfeeding

 Summary of Use during Lactation

 Desonide has not been studied during breastfeeding.
-Since only extensive application of the most potent corticosteroids cause systemic effects in the mother, it is unlikely that short-term application of topical corticosteroids would pose a risk to the breastfed infant by passage into breastmilk.
+Since only extensive application of the most potent corticosteroids may cause systemic effects in the mother, it is unlikely that short-term application of topical corticosteroids would pose a risk to the breastfed infant by passage into breastmilk.
 However, it would be prudent to use the least potent drug on the smallest area of skin possible.
 It is particularly important to ensure that the infant's skin does not come into direct contact with the areas of skin that have been treated.
-Only the lower potency corticosteroids should be used on the nipple or areola where the infant could directly ingest the drugs from the skin.
 Only water-miscible cream or gel products should be applied to the breast because ointments may expose the infant to high levels of mineral paraffins via licking.
+Desonide cream or foam are acceptable to use on the nipple.
 Any topical corticosteroid should be wiped off thoroughly prior to nursing if it is being applied to the breast or nipple area.